mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 ---
 title: Bridging the Gap - React and the Outside World with useSyncExternalStore
 excerpt: Seamlessly integrate external state into React components using useSyncExternalStore for responsive designs, localStorage syncing, and more.
-publishDate: 'April 09 2025'
+publishDate: 'April 10 2025'
-isPublished: false
+isPublished: true
 tags:
   - React
   - JavaScript